Ashcroft v. American Civil Liberties Union

 Ashcroft v.
-American Civil Liberties Union, 535 U.S. 564 (2002), followed by 542 U.S. 656 (2004), was a decision of the United States Supreme Court, ruling that the Child Online Protection Act (COPA) was unconstitutional as a violation of the First Amendment's guarantee of freedom of speech.
+American Civil Liberties Union, 535 U.S. 564 (2002), followed by 542 U.S. 656 (2004), is a decision of the United States Supreme Court, ruling that the Child Online Protection Act (COPA) was unconstitutional as a violation of the First Amendment's guarantee of freedom of speech.

 Background

 In 1996 Congress passed the Communications Decency Act (CDA).
 The CDA prohibited the use of the Internet to purposely send indecent material to users under 18 years of age.
 In 1997 the Supreme Court unanimously struck down the anti-indecency provisions of the CDA in Reno v.
 American Civil Liberties Union, because in the CDA lacked the precision necessary for any regulation of speech.
 Congress attempted to address the issue of Internet pornography with a new and more specific statute the following year.

 Child Online Protection Act

 The Child Online Protection Act (COPA), passed in 1998, was Congress's second attempt to criminalize the use of the Internet to distribute obscene material, including pornography, simulated pornography, and pornographic artwork.
 COPA enforced a $50,000 fine and six months in prison for the posting for "commercial purposes" of content on the internet that is "harmful to minors".

-COPA attempted to be more specific than the "harmful to children" provisions of its predecessor statute, and made it illegal for any commercial sources to allow minors access to obscene content, drawing on language from the landmark Miller v.
-California ruling at the Supreme Court to better define the term "obscenity."
-Material that is "harmful to minors" was defined as:
+COPA attempted to be more specific than the anti-obsencity provisions of its predecessor statute, and made it illegal for any commercial sources to allow obscene content that could cause particular harms to children.
+The new statute's language drew on the landmark Miller v.
+California ruling at the Supreme Court in 1973, in which that court formulated a more precise definition of "obscenity."
+Drawing on that definition, COPA defined material that is "harmful to minors" as: